On a typical Tuesday morning in mid-July, I looked through my patio window to see my oldest son laughing on our outdoor sofa.

 After years of searching, my intellectual, mini-war-gaming son had finally found the place where he belonged.

-When Dexter cancelled their part-time program to focus on their full-time school, our son’s involvement was a no-brainer for us.
+When Dexter canceled their part-time program to focus on their full-time school, our son’s involvement was a no-brainer for us.
 Here’s why.

 Dexter is also a place where students are encouraged to develop a growth mindset — or the belief that everything is “figure-out-able.”
 Failure isn’t final.
 Rather, it is only a step in the learning and growth of each student.
 As a mom of a perfectionist son, this is exactly the message I want him to hear on a regular basis.